-PDST and the Teaching Council are hosting a series of live webinars for teachers which commenced on Tuesday 31st March 2020.
-These webinars will address the experiences and concerns of school leaders and teachers at this time in the spirit of support, reassurance and enablement.
-Through live panels and live links, representatives from the profession and the field will engage in conversations about the realities currently being faced by teachers and school leaders, as well as highlighting the wonderful efforts they are making in maintaining continuity in learning for students.
+PDST and the Teaching Council hosted a series of live webinars for teachers which commenced on Tuesday 31st March 2020.
+These webinars addressed the experiences and concerns of school leaders and teachers at this time in the spirit of support, reassurance and enablement.
+Through live panels and live links, representatives from the profession and the field engaged in conversations about the realities currently faced by teachers and school leaders, as well as highlighting the wonderful efforts they made in maintaining continuity in learning for students.
 Further details can be found here.

 Resource Pack for Primary School Principals and Teachers

 Simon Lewis, Principal in Carlow Educate Together N.S., has created a collaborative Google Doc designed to share any ideas that might be useful for online learning.
 Even more Primary school resources can be found here.

 Revision Resources for Post Primary Students